Editor's Note: Updated March 14 to a note the addition of a new feature to Tile's Premium service.

 How the Tile Mate and Tile Pro perform

 Tile made two other notable changes to the latest versions of its key finders.
 The alarms on both the Tile Mate and Pro are louder than ever before, and they also promise a wider range.

 Tile says the latest Mate is twice as loud as the 88-decibel Mate it replaces.
 And if you think that's loud, the Tile Pro is twice as loud as the new Mate.
 If that sounds like a boast, it's not: during testing, I used Tile's companion app to test the two alarms.
 The Tile Mate happened to be in my pocket at the time and was certainly audible, but not nearly as loud and clear as the Tile Pro 10 feet away.

 Part of my testing procedure involves hiding key finders in a pile of laundry to see how far their alarms can carry.
 The new Mate was audible from underneath all those clothes when I was in the same room, but harder to pick up from a room away.
 I could still hear the Tile Pro's clamor in the next room, even when it was buried.

 You'll need the louder alarms on both new Tiles, because they now have a wider range.
-Tile says the Mate now has a range of up to 150 feet, an improvement from 100 feet on last year's models.
+Tile says the Mate now has a range of up to 150 feet, an improvement from 100 feet on 2017's trackers.
 The Tile Pro promises a greater range, with you theoretically maintaining a connection from up to 300 feet away over Bluetooth.